1857

 Alsfeld interwoven!Foundation of the Grünewald weaving mill

-At first, production was still carried out on the hand looms that were common at the time.
-However, the conversion to mechanical weaving soon developed.
-Around 1900, Grünewald was one of the first to introduce the individual electric drive for the looms.
-In the beginning, the company produced raw linen, packing cloth, half-jute linen and sacks.
+Production initially took place on the hand looms common at the time.
+However, the transition to mechanical weaving operations soon followed.
+Around 1900, Grünewald was one of the first to introduce individual electric drives for the looms.
+Initially, the company produced raw linen, packing cloth, semi-jute linen, and sacks.
 The customer base eventually extended throughout Germany.

-The Second World War meant a severe break in the company’s development.
-Hit by American bombs, the Grünewald weaving mill lay in ruins in the spring of 1945.
-But after reconstruction under difficult conditions, the 100th anniversary of the company could be celebrated in 1957.
-Adjustments to changing market conditions were not to be missed.
+The Second World War marked a severe turning point in the company’s development.
+Struck by American bombs, the Grünewald weaving mill lay in ruins in the spring of 1945.
+Yet, after reconstruction under difficult conditions, the company was able to celebrate its 100th anniversary in 1957.
+Adaptations to changing market conditions were inevitable, but the name Grünewald has endured in Alsfeld to this day.
+(NH)